German colonial projects before 1871: Ostend Company

 In 1714 Spain ceded control of its territories in the north of Europe, which then became the Austrian Netherlands.
 This gave the Austrians access to the North Sea for the first time.
 The Ostend East-India Company was chartered by the Emperor Charles VI in December 1722 on the model of the Dutch East India Company.
 The capital of 6 million guilders, was mainly supplied by the inhabitants of Antwerp and Ghent.
 The seven directors were chosen from leading figures in trade and finance: Jacques De Pret, Louis-François de Coninck and Pietro Proli, from Antwerp; Jacques Maelcamp, Paulo De Kimpe and Jacques Baut, from Ghent; and the Irish Jacobite Thomas Ray, a merchant and banker based in Ostend.

 The company possessed two trading posts, at Cabelon on the Coromandel Coast and Banquibazar in Bengal.
 Between 1724 and 1732, 21 company vessels were sent out, mainly to Bengal and Guangzhou.
 Thanks to the rise in tea prices, great profits were made in the China trade.
-Between 1719 and 1728, the Ostend Company transported 7 million pounds of tea from China (roughly half of the total amount brought to western Europe), about the same as East India Company during the same period.
+Between 1719 and 1728, the Ostend Company transported 7 million pounds of tea from China (roughly half of the total amount brought to western Europe), about the same as the East India Company during the same period.

 The commercial success of the company irked the established traders of the other European East India companies, who made every effort to hinder its activities.
 Following the Pragmatic Sanction of 1713, the main foreign policy objective of Emperor Charles VI was to secure international agreement to the succession of his daughter Maria Theresa.
 However, both Britain and the Dutch Republic refused to do this while the Ostend Company continued to operate.
-Eventually, in May 1727, the Emperor suspended its charter for seven years and, in March 1731, under the terms of the Second Treaty of Vienna, agreed its final abolition.
+Eventually, in May 1727, the Emperor suspended its charter for seven years and, in March 1731, under the terms of the Second Treaty of Vienna, agreed to its final abolition.
 This secured British and Dutch agreement to his succession plans.
 The company officially ceased trading on 16 February 1734, and was wound up on 16 February 1737.
 The factory at Banquibazar was retained until the 1740s under direct Imperial ownership.